 Wood to Gas Conversion

 Have a plumber install a gas line for the new fireplace insert.
-The components need for fireplace inserts are slightly different depending on whether they use natural gas or propane.
+The components required for fireplace inserts are slightly different depending on whether they use natural gas or propane.
 Make sure the model you buy is rated for the type of gas you intend to use.
 You will likely need a 120-volt power supply as well.

 Always read your owner's manual for details on your specific model.
 The manufacturer will specify what the appliance requires in terms of the power supply, installation restrictions, and maintenance.